02 Sep Doubt

 What I realised, once I emerged from panic mode was that I needed to

-Looking back, I recognise the value of it, but for those 24 hours I was not thrilled.
+Looking back, I recognise the value of the doubt, but for those 24 hours (I’m talking about work now), I was not thrilled.

-I could so easily have chosen not to sign for it and told the courier ‘wrong address’.
-But I didn’t, for some reason I had to go down the path of ‘beat myself up’ till I did a U turn.
+I could so easily have chosen not to But I didn’t, for some reason I had to go down the path of ‘beat myself up’ till I did a U turn.

 Once headed in the right direction, I checked –